becketalservices/beas-cnx-cloud/docs/AWS/chapter5.md

 ```

 In case you want to move your ElasticSearch data from EFS to EBS, you can use the process [Migrate ES Data from EFS to EBS](migrate_es_data.html).

+To fix the reclaim policy run: `bash beas-cnx-cloud/AWS/scripts/fix_policy_all.sh`

 ## 5.2 Upload Docker images to registry